unikorn-cloud/identity/README.md

 Projects provide workspaces for use by external services.
 Projects are visible to all `admin` users.
-Other users are included in a project by associating it with a group, therefore each group SHOULD have at least on group associated with it.
+Other users are included in a project by associating it with a group, therefore each group SHOULD have at least one group associated with it.

 Like most other components, flexibility is built in by design, so a project can be shared with multiple groups.